Deepknowledge-US/TAL-IA/Data Augmentation and DF for SLR/README.md

 <img src="img/preliminar_experiments.png" alt="preliminar experimentss" width="70%">
 </p>

-To assess the effect of data augmentation on CALSE-100 training, a test battery was created that merged original data from the training set with data generated through Deepfakes and other augmentations.
-For Deepfakes, three models (two male and one female) were utilized, with 200 new videos generated for each model.
-Not all of the Deepfake videos created during training were used.
+To assess the effect of data augmentation on CALSE-100 training, a test battery was created that merged original data from the training set with data generated through FaceSwapping and other augmentations.
+For FaceSwapping, three models (two male and one female) were utilized, with 200 new videos generated for each model.
+Not all of the FaceSwapping videos created during training were used.
 Additionally, affine transformations were randomly applied to each video in the dataset, with AF1 and AF2 differing in the dataset to which they were applied.
 Specifically, AF1 corresponds to the affine transformation applied to our interpreter videos, while AF2 applies to videos from the public datasets.

 ## Results